Alek Thomas Player Props: Diamondbacks vs. Padres

 Alek Thomas At The Plate

-- Thomas has three doubles, a triple, a home run and five walks while batting .190.
+- Thomas is hitting .183 with three doubles, a triple, a home run and five walks.

-- Thomas has reached base via a hit in six games this season (of 19 played), and had multiple hits in three of those games.

 - In four games this year, Thomas has picked up an RBI, with more than one RBI once.